employees can't see the forest through the jargon

 What it is

-How well your organization understands and activates your key differentiators.
+How well your organization understands your strategic objectives.

 Why it matters

-When employees don't know how they can contribute, it hinders your ability to operationalize those advantages across the business consistently.
+When employees don't see how they can contribute, it hinders your ability to activate strategy effectively.

 4.